"Sarbat da bhallah"

 We are happy to inform our donors that all the girl students who earned a B.Sc. or a B.A. degree in the Computer Science, Paramedical course etc., have obtained placement in companies and renowned hospitals of Delhi and the National Capital Region.
 Girls who completed the Cutting, Tailoring and Fashion Designing courses have either started their own boutique or undertake contracts.
 Furthermore, the boys who have passed the Mechanical Engineering course are gainfully employed in the automobile industry.

 The Society has commenced building a five storey air-conditioned building on an area of 25 square metres.
-This venture is expected to be completed by 31st March 2016, at a cost of rupees 27 lacs received in donation.
+This venture was completed on 31st March 2016, at a cost of rupees 27 lacs received in donation.

 Sikh Humanitarian Society (Regd.),